Joh201/capital-quiz/README.md

 * I have tested that the project handles invalid inputs such as numbers or strings with numbers.
 * I have also tested on gitpod and Code Institute's Heroku Terminal.

+## Bugs

+### Solved Bugs

+* During the development of the project I encountered an infinite while loop but I resolved the problem using the <br> right if and else statments that contain call back functions to exit the loop.

+### Remaining Bugs
+* There are no remaining bugs.